 Cavity Dental Filling

-A filling, also called dental tooth fillings, is a type of restorative dentistry which is used to restore a decayed or damaged tooth structure back to its normal shape and function.
-When you visit your dentist for a filling procedure, firstly your dentist removes the decayed tooth material, then cleans the affected tooth parts, and finally fills the cleaned area with a filling material.
+A filling, also called dental tooth fillings, is a type of restorative dentistry used to restore a decayed or damaged tooth structure to its normal shape and function.
+When you visit your dentist for a front tooth cavity filling procedure, your dentist removes the decayed tooth material, cleans the affected tooth parts, and finally fills the cleaned area with a filling material.

-A filing can help to prevent further dental decay by sealing off spaces where bacteria can penetrate.
-There are different materials used for dental fillings, these include silver amalgam filling, gold fillings, composite fillings (tooth colored fillings), porcelain fillings, etc.
+A front tooth filling can help to prevent further dental decay by sealing off spaces where bacteria can penetrate.
+There are different materials used for dental fillings.
+These include silver amalgam filling, gold fillings, composite fillings (tooth-colored fillings), porcelain fillings, etc.

 Which Type Of Filling Is The Best?

-Actually, every patient may require a different type of filling for his or her dental condition, so no particular type of filling is the for every patient.
-The type of filling that is for you will depend on the following factors – the extent of your dental case, the part of your mouth where the filling is needed, your allergy to certain materials, and the cost involved in using each type of filling.
+Every patient may require a different type of filling for their dental condition, so no particular type is for every patient.
+The type of cavity dental filling that is for you will depend on the following factors – the extent of your dental case, the part of your mouth where the filling is needed, your allergy to specific materials, and the cost involved in using each type of filling.

-Here Are the Considerations for Different Type of Dental Fillings
+Here Are the Considerations for Different Types of Dental Fillings

 - Porcelain fillings: these are also called “porcelain onlays or inlays.”
-Porcelain fillings are produced in the dental laboratory according to order and then bonded by the dentist to the patient’s tooth.
-Porcelain fillings can be made to be tooth colored fillings and are stain-resistant.
-Porcelain fillings can be used to generally restore most of the teeth.
+Porcelain fillings are produced in the dental laboratory according to order and bonded by the dentist to the patient’s tooth.
+Porcelain fillings can be made to be tooth-colored fillings and are stain-resistant, so they are a better option for filling a cavity in front tooth.
+Porcelain fillings can be used to restore most of the teeth generally.
 Their cost of porcelain fillings is similar to that of gold fillings.

-- Gold fillings: these are also made to order in the dental lab and then bonded into place.
-Gold fillings are well-tolerated by the gingival tissues and last much longer – at least 20 years.
+- Gold fillings: these are also made in the dental lab, and the dentist bonds them into place.
+Gold fillings are well-tolerated by the gingival tissues and last at least 20 years.
 Hence, most dental authorities and associations consider gold fillings as the tooth-filling material.
-However, gold fillings are often the most expensive dental fillings and require multiple dental visits.
+However, gold fillings are often the most expensive and require multiple dental visits.

 - Composite fillings: these are tooth-colored composite resins.
 They match the color of the natural tooth and are, therefore, used where a natural tooth appearance is desired.
-The materials for the composite resins are mixed together and placed directly into the needed area, where they become hardened.
-Composite fillings are not ideal for large dental fillings because they tend to chip or wear over time.
-Composite fillings can also be stained from tobacco, tea, or coffee.
-Generally, composite fillings are not as durable as other types of dental fillings, they do not last long and generally last for about 3 to 10 years.
+The dentist mixes the materials for the composite resins together and places them directly into the area, where they become hardened.
+Composite fillings are not ideal for large dental fillings because they chip or wear over time.
+Composite fillings can also stain if you consume tobacco, tea, or coffee.
+Generally, composite fillings are less durable than other dental fillings.
+They do not last long and generally last 3 to 10 years.
+Therefore, if you have cavities between your teeth, you may need filling, and for that, you need to avoid some food and adopt a healthy lifestyle.

 - Silver amalgam fillings: these are relatively cheaper and are resistant to wear.
-However, they have a dark color and can be quickly and easily noticed than composite fillings or porcelain fillings restorations.
-Most times, silver amalgam fillings are not usually used in places where they would be very visible like in the front teeth.
+However, they are dark and can be quicker and more easily noticed than composite or porcelain fillings restorations.
+Silver amalgam fillings are often not usually used in places where they will be evident, like in the front teeth.

 Others

 - Glass ionomer: the filling materials used in making glass ionomer are acrylic and a specific type of glass.
-Glass ionomer is most appropriate for dental fillings below the gum line or for dental fillings in little children, though drilling would still be required.
+Glass ionomer is most appropriate for dental fillings below the gum line or in little children, though drilling is still necessary.
 This type of fillings releases fluoride into the teeth, which helps to protect the teeth from further decay.
-However, glass ionomer is weaker than the composite fillings and is prone to fracture.
-Glass ionomer tends to wear over time and generally lasts for at most 5 years.
+However, glass ionomer is weaker than composite fillings.
+It is prone to fracture.
+Glass ionomer tends to wear over time.
+Generally, it lasts at most 5 years.
 Glass ionomer is less expensive when compared to composite fillings.

 Dental Fillings Procedures

-If your dental condition requires filling a cavity, the following procedures will be followed.
+If your dental condition requires filling a cavity on front tooth, the following procedures will be followed.
 Your dentist removes the decayed tooth material, then cleans the affected tooth parts, and finally fills the cleaned affected area with any of the appropriate filling materials listed above.

 When Do You Need a Dental Filling?

-If your dentist notices anything abnormal, he or she would check closely using special instruments.
-Your dentist may have to X-ray a section of your mouth or your entire mouth to determine the right treatment for you.
-The type of treatment chosen by your dentist would depend on the extent of tooth damage caused by dental decay.
+If your dentist notices anything abnormal, they will check closely using special instruments.
+Your dentist may have to X-ray a section of your mouth or entire mouth to determine the proper treatment.
+The type of treatment your dentist chooses may depend on the extent of tooth damage caused by cavities in between teeth.

-Does Dental Insurance Plan Covers For Dental Fillings?
+Does the Dental Insurance Plan Cover For Dental Fillings?

 Since dental fillings are more of restorative dentistry than cosmetic dentistry, it is covered by most dental insurance plans.
 Most insurance companies cover the cost of dental fillings up to the price of the filling, then the patient has to pay for the rest.